Projects

 ```bash

-php bootgly project Sample_Project start
+php bootgly project start Demo/HTTP_Server_CLI

-php bootgly project Sample_Project stop
+php bootgly project stop Demo/HTTP_Server_CLI

 ```